FrozenVoid/Game-Design-DB/Game Psychology/Immersion/Realism/readme.txt

 Realism is not equivalent to immersion.
+Many aspects of reality don't mesh with immersive game loops: this folder explains some common problems with realism in video games and their effect on perception.

 Realism is a stylistic design choice that can aid immersion by anticipating player expectations of game world: